Management

 Phone: 303-871-2489

 Based on a strong sense of leadership, business ethics and accountability, you will learn skills in strategic decision-making and the ability to develop organizational talent and financial know-how.
-The tracks in this major can lead you to careers in either consulting or strategic leadership.
 Become a skilled manager who knows the importance of considering all stakeholders and the social, legal, environmental and economic ramifications of business decisions.

 International Business Major